Skip to main content

 The wizard asks a few questions:

 • Runner — which AI engine to use.
 See Runners for the full list.
-Defaults to claude-sdk.
+Defaults to claude-code.

 • API key — only prompted for runners that require one.
 Stored locally in ~/.remoteagent/config.json and never transmitted to any server.